 In this model, I’ve identified 8 of the 25 attitudinal questions, which gives me an 82% segment prediction accuracy.

-If you’ve run the Linear Discriminant Analysis in Q as I’ve done above, you can then generate the Discriminant Functions by selecting the LDA output and then from the menus selecting Create > Classifier > Diagnostic > Linear Discriminant Functions which generates the following output.
+If you’ve run the Linear Discriminant Analysis in Q as I’ve done above, you can then generate the Discriminant Functions by selecting the LDA output and then from the menus selecting Create > Classifier > Diagnostic > Table of Discriminant Function Coefficients which generates the following output.

 These can be easily exported to Excel if needed by simply clicking on the Excel icon in the toolbar.

 To learn more about golden questions, see our article How to to write “Golden Questions” for Market Segmentation.

 Segmentation Classification Algorithm